// The Basics: How To Use AppleScripts From Veritrope.com

 Depending on the type of script or project, I’ll either provide you a direct download link or a link which opens the script in your default AppleScript editor.

 Let’s use the Set the Location of Evernote Items With Google Earth script as an example.
 You can, of course, just cut-and-paste the source code from the “Code” box directly into your AppleScript Editor.
-For your added convenience, however, you’ll find two links underneath the source code box: One which automatically opens the script within your computer’s default AppleScript editor and one which, if you have a program called Snippets installed, allows you to save the script directly into its library.
+For your added convenience, however, you’ll find some helpful links to the right of the source code box: “Open the Code in Your Script Editor” automatically opens the script within your computer’s default AppleScript editor, saving you the cut-and-paste.
+Have a problem saving the script or getting it to work properly?
+Use the “Submit A Bug Report” link to let me know!

 Purple Text Means It's *Almost* Ready!
 (Click To Enlarge)